top of page

 Magnets, Iron & Witches

-Magnetic phenomena play a large role in local legend.
+Magnetic phenomena are part of local legend.
 Behind Castle Frankenstein, Mount Ilbes is famous for magnetic rocks.
-Natural magnetism is found in magnetite or lodestone (Fe3O4), hematite (Fe2O3) and other sources of high iron content, such as meteorites.
+Natural magnetism is found in magnetite or lodestone (Fe3O4) and other sources of high iron content, such as meteorites.

 Folklore tells us Mount Ilbes is the second most significant meeting place of witches in Germany, after Mount Brocken in the Harz Mountains.
-On Walpurgisnacht May 1 and summer solstice June 20, contemporary Wiccans and neo-pagans gather at the site.
+On Walpurgisnacht May 1 and summer solstice June 20, contemporary witches and neo-pagans gather at the locale.